alf-wchong/alfresco-elasticsearch-tls-deployment/aws-opensearch/README.md

 ```
 .
-├── .env
+├── .env-Sample
 ├── docker-compose.yml
+├── alfresco
+│   ├── placeLiceneFileHere
+│   └── Dockerfile
 └── keystores
     ├── certificates
     │   ├── *.eu-west-1.es.amazonaws.com.cer
     │   ├── Amazon Root CA 1.cer
-    │   ├── Amazon.cer
-    │   └── eu-west-1-truststore.jceks
+    │   └── Amazon.cer
-    └── eu-west-1-truststore.jceks
+    └── aws-ireland.pfx
 ```

-* `.env` includes common values and service versions to be used by Docker Compose, you may need to review this values according to your environment
+* `.env-Sample` includes common values and service versions to be used by Docker Compose.
+A sample is provided (.env-Sample), save it as `.env` after values for your environment has been provded.
-* `docker-compose.yml` is a regular ACS Docker Compose, including Elasticsearch Connector and the endpoint provided by OpenSearch service in AWS
+* `docker-compose.yml` is a regular ACS Docker Compose, including Elasticsearch Connector and the endpoints provided by OpenSearch Service, RDS and MQ in AWS.
+* `Dockerfile` has the build instructions to embed the license file into the ACS image.
+* `placeLiceneFileHere`, as the name states, replace it with a valid ACS 7.2 license file.
-* `keystores` folder includes a truststore for clients communicating with Elasticsearch (Alfresco Repository and Elasticsearch Connector)
+* `keystores` folder includes a truststore for clients communicating with Elasticsearch (Alfresco Repository and Elasticsearch Connector).
-* `keystores/certificates` folder includes `eu-west-1` Amazon certificates, so you can build keystore file by your own.
-If you're using `eu-west-1` zone to deploy OpenSearch in AWS, you can use default `eu-west-1-truststore.jceks`
+* `keystores/certificates` folder includes `eu-west-1` Amazon certificates, so you can build java truststore file by your own.
+If you're using `eu-west-1` zone to deploy OpenSearch in AWS, you can use the provided `aws-ireland.pfx` truststore.

 ## Creating an OpenSearch service in AWS